Is it worth spending so much on the Sony A6600? Or is the much similar Sony A6400 the better choice for a new camera?

 3.5 mm Headphone Jack on the A6600

-The A6600 also has a somewhat rare headphone socket, while the A6400 does not.
+The A6600 also has a rare headphone socket, while the A6400 does not.
 This allows you to monitor the audio you are recording before you start editing the footage.
-This feature can be useful when there is any background noise you can get rid of during recording.
+This feature can be helpful when there is any background noise you can get rid of during recording.

 For example, if there is a loud fan in the other room, you can catch that on the headphones and turn it off then and there.
 This may be more convenient than having to edit it out from every single clip after recording.